WICG/raw-clipboard-access/explainer.md

 A new `navigator.clipboard.platform` API can determine the clipboard implementation currently in use, and will feature values like “Windows”, “MacOS”, “ChromeOS”, “Android”, “X11 Linux”, and “iOS”.

 The existing `navigator.platform` with regular expression matching could notably also fulfill this clipboard implementation detection, but the feature is known to be potentially [bloated and confusing](http://stackoverflow.com/q/19877924), so it was proposed to use a new `navigator.clipboard.platform`.
-Then again, adding yet another method to find a platform may be unnecessary, especially considering that this is a low-level API, and will likely be used in conjunction with Javascript libraries.
+Then again, adding yet another method to find a platform may be unnecessary, especially considering that this is a low-level API, and will likely be used in conjunction with Javascript libraries, which may perform this parsing.

 ##
 **Design**